AndrewL97/DabberStation13/docs/README.md

-# How to make access
+# List of contents.
+1. HOW TO MAKE A MAP USING THE ACCESS LEVEL SYSTEM
+2. HOW DOES THE HEIGHT SYSTEM WORK
+3. ___MAIN_SHIT.dm

-HOW TO MAKE A MAP USING THE ACCESS LEVEL SYSTEM
+# 1. HOW TO MAKE A MAP USING THE ACCESS LEVEL SYSTEM
-1. Make a map as normal
+1- Make a map as normal
-2. Select a door that you want to not be accessible to everybody
-3. Right click on it and edit its attributes
+2- Select a door that you want to not be accessible to everybody 3- Right click on it and edit its attributes
-4. Make the "req_access_txt" attribute be a semicolon-separated list of the permissions required to open the doors
-5. Repeat for all doors.
+4- Make the "req_access_txt" attribute be a semicolon-separated list of the permissions required to open the doors 5- Repeat for all doors.

 For example, a brig door would have it be "2" while a door that requires you have toxins and teleporter access (for whatever reason) would have it be "9;20"